ravazque/inception/README.md

 - **Network**: Single user-defined bridge (`inception`)
 - **Restart policy**: `always` on all services
 - **Credentials**: Injected via `.env`, never hardcoded

+---

+> [!WARNING]
+> In this project, you can find the “.env” file as well as the “secrets” directory because it is a learning project and, in this case, they do not represent a real danger of sensitive information being leaked.
+It is just another project from the 42 school!